Wild pitch gives Mariners win over A’s

-Has that magical mojo returned to the ballpark in the SoDo district?
+Has that magical “MoJo” returned to the ballpark in the SoDo district?

-Well, let’s not go that far.
+Well, let’s not go quite that far yet.

-But something is definitely going on T-Mobile Park that makes one wonder if something special might be happening with a team that continues to exceed expectations.
+But something is definitely going on at T-Mobile Park that makes one wonder if this team that continues to exceed expectations and find ways to win games it shouldn’t (or wouldn’t in past seasons) might continue to do for the rest of the season.

-For the second straight night, the Mariners’ winning run came when an Oakland A’s reliever couldn’t throw a pitch close enough to be caught by the catcher.
+For the second straight night, the Mariners’ winning run was scored when an Oakland A’s reliever couldn’t throw a pitch close enough to be caught by the catcher.

-With two outs and the bases loaded, A’s closer Lou Trivino had the unenviable task of facing Mitch Haniger, who had a double and two homers on the night.
+With two outs and the bases loaded, A’s closer Lou Trivino had the unenviable task of facing Mitch Haniger, who had doubled and blasted two homers already on the night.

-But Haniger never got a chance for a walk-off blast for his third homer of the night.
-Instead, Trivino’s first pitch curveball bounced about a foot in front of the plate and catcher Aramis Garcia had no chance of blocking it.
-It rolled to the screen and Jarred Kelenic sprinted home as an already-standing crowd of 30,843 roared as he stomped on home plate and was pleted in the face by some baby power from his teammates as the celebrated a stunning 5-4 win.
+With most of the 30,483 fans in attendance remaining and standing in anticipation for the possibility of Haniger blasting a walkoff grand slam for his third homer of the night in bottom of the ninth, they instead saw Trivino spike a first-pitch curveball about a foot in front of the plate that catcher Aramis Garcia had no chance of blocking.

+As the ball rolled to the screen, Jarred Kelenic sprinted home while the largest crowd of the season roared in ecstasy at the stunning 5-4 victory.
+As he stomped on home plate and sprinted toward his teammates spilling out of the dugout, Kelenic was pelted in the face by some baby powder from teammate Ty France as part of the unexpected winning run.

+“To me, it seemed like he was kind of a little bit all over the place with his off-speed pitches,” Haniger said of getting that unhittable first-pitch curveball.
+“I was surprised by that.
+But a win is a win, and we’ll take it.”

 With the win, the Mariners have now won two of three in this all-important four-game series.
+They are now 53-46 and 2.5 games out of the second wild-card spot held by Oakland (56-44).

+“I’m sure that’s the last guy they wanted to see come to the plate in that spot with as well as he’s been swinging the bat,” manager Scott Servais said.
+“Oftentimes, you try to get a little nastier or make it a little harder or tighter.
+He just overcooked it.
+It doesn’t happen unless those guys have the walks and the big at-bats ahead of that.
+We benefited from him trying to throw a nasty breaking ball, and we’ll take it.”

+Indeed, the Mariners were able to load the bases after Luis Torrens’ lead-off single thanks to very disciplined walks from Kelenic and Jake Bauers.
+In a situation where everyone wants to play the hero, they didn’t chase pitches out of the zone.

+“We’re happy with how we we’ve been playing, but I don’t think we’re surprised by how we’ve been playing,” Haniger said.

+Marco Gonzales will start Sunday in the series finale while Oakland will go with lefty Cole Irvin.

-Mitch Haniger was part of all four runs that the Mariners scored off of A’s starter Chris Bassitt.
+Haniger was part of all four runs that the Mariners scored off A’s starter Chris Bassitt.

 In the second inning, Haniger cut the A’s lead to 3-2, launching a deep fly ball to the exact same spot.
 This time the ball carried into the stands with a collection of those fans in The ‘Pen actually watching the game disrupting Ramon Laureano’s attempt at a homer-robbing catch.